Fullchee/notes/docs/inner-work/a-history-of-the-world-since-1300.md

 Arabic language of trade

 Now: nepotism

 **1.5 - Worlds of Genghis Khan**

-Mongols could not rely on local resources, also needed predation
+Mongols couldn't rely on local resources, also needed predation

 	Expansion of Mongol cultures because of Silk Road